shirjeelabid/LocalStripe-Server/README.md

-# LocalStripe-Server
+# LocalStripe
-A stateful Stripe server that you can run locally, for testing purposes.
+A stateful Stripe Server for Testing Purposes.